 Unless the context otherwise requires, all references in this Quarterly Report on Form 10-Q to "we," "us," "our," "our company," and "Allbirds" refer to Allbirds, Inc. and its subsidiaries.
-The Allbirds design logo, "Allbirds," and our other registered or common law trademarks, service marks, or trade names appearing in this Quarterly Report on Form 10-Q are the property of Allbirds, Inc. Other trade names, trademarks, and service marks used in this Quarterly Report on Form 10-Q are the property of their respective owners.
-Solely for convenience, we have omitted the ® and TM designations, as applicable, for the trademarks we name in this Quarterly Report on Form 10-Q.
+The Allbirds design logo, "Allbirds," and our other registered or common law trademarks, service marks, or trade names appearing in this Quarterly Report on Form 10-Q are the property of Allbirds, Inc. Other trade names, trademarks, and service marks used in this Quarterly Report on Form 10-Q are the property of where solve on the trademarks, we have omitted the $\mathbb{R}$ and $\mathbb{T}$ designations, as applicable, for the trademarks we name in this Quarterly Report on Form 10-Q.